Am I too old to teach English abroad?

 The objective is to give our course attendees enough technical and practical knowledge as is humanly possible about teaching English to non-English speaking professionals.
 We demand that each attendee has educational, career and life experience.
-We demand that each attendee is organised and can handle the pressure of putting his/her life on hold whilst living and breathing teaching during the four-week course.
+We require that each attendee be organised and handle the pressure of putting their life on hold whilst living and breathing teaching during the four-week course.

 Agonising about being too old to teach English abroad?

-Teaching is not a rich person’s game but it is an age does not matter game.
-In certain circumstances, the older the better.
-Teaching will keep you comfortable but it is not going to buy you that Ferrari you always dreamed about.
+Teaching is not a rich person’s game, but age does not matter in teaching.
+In certain circumstances, the older, the better.
+Teaching will keep you comfortable, but it will not buy you that Ferrari you always dreamed about.

-I have seen a wide range of attendees from 21 year olds (minimum entry age) through to retired people in their late 60s.
+I have seen many attendees, from 18-year-olds (minimum entry age) to retired people in their late 60s.
 The oldest EBC course attendee was a retired Juilliard professor who, at the time, was 68.

 Part of what we teach you is how to teach English to professionals.
-This type of English language learner comprises people in the business sector who need to either learn or improve their English, the de facto global business language.
+This type of English language learner comprises people in the business sector.
 There are about seven billion people on the planet.
 There are about four hundred million native English speakers on the planet.
 Do the math!
 There is a never-ending demand for learning and teaching English.

-The fact that the majority of these learners are professionals means that their teachers must be special.
+Most of these learners are professionals means that their teachers must be unique.

 The main requirements are to know how to teach, professional experience and life experience.
-We run an accredited certificate course so you can be trained to meet the first requirement but the remaining two are primarily a result of age.
+We run an accredited certificate course to be trained to meet the first requirement, but the remaining two are primarily a result of age.